Lynching of George White: Lynching

-The following evening of June 22, several hundred men and boys gathered and marched to the town's workhouse, where White was being held.
-The plan had been worked out over the past 24 hours.
+The following evening, June 22, several hundred men and boys gathered and marched to the town's workhouse, where White was being held.
 Outnumbering the guards, they stormed their way into the building and forced the guards to take White out of his cell.
 Many people were injured and the mob caused $400 in damage.
-They then brought White to Price's Corner, the same place as Helen Bishop's attack.
+They then brought White to Price's Corner, where Helen Bishop had been attacked.
 Between 4,000 and 5,000 bystanders showed up to witness White being lynched.

 Some of the men in the mob tied White to a stake and put straw at his feet.
-While tied up, White reportedly admitted to the crimes against Bishop.
-Extra straw was added at his feet and the stake was set on fire.
-White escaped the ties multiple times, jumping out of the fire only to be pushed back in.
+While tied up, White reportedly admitted to the charges.
+Extra straw was added at his feet and a fire was lit.
+White escaped his bonds multiple times, jumping out of the fire only to be pushed back in.
 The third time he ran out, a member of the mob cut off his right foot, and another hit him in the head with a piece of a fence.

-When the fire died down, it was reported that many men shot their revolvers into the ashes on the ground.
-At this time, many onlookers rushed to the stake and picked through the ash to loot pieces of White's bones, cloth, or other items to bring home as souvenirs.
+Afterwards, it was reported that many men shot their revolvers into the ashes on the ground, and others picked through the ashes to bring home souvenirs.
 His foot and skull were at one point displayed in the window of a store in town.
-The coroner who went to the site found an alleged note from White, confessing to the crimes.
-It was covered in the same oil used to start the stake on fire.
+The coroner who went to the site found a note allegedly from White, confessing to the crimes.
+It was covered in the same oil used to start the fire.